-Case Western Reserve University values excellence by promoting diversity through inclusive thinking, mindful learning and transformative dialogue.
+Case Western Reserve University values excellence by advancing diversity through inclusive thinking, mindful learning and transformative dialogue.

 Ultimately, the office supports the university's mission by providing strategic leadership in the development of policies, procedures and programs that will help foster diversity, inclusiveness and a welcoming environment for faculty, staff, students and others.

 The DSAP was developed in 2011 by the Office of Inclusion, Diversity and Equal Opportunity with assistance from the DLC, an outside consultant and input from 225 campus constituents.
 The DSAP outlines specific actions aimed at addressing three critical areas:

 2) increasing retention and recruitment of underrepresented students, faculty and staff; and